luchosrock/luchosrock.github.io/_posts/2014-08-14-too-bored-to-fill-a-form.md

 jQuery.noConflict();
 {% endhighlight%}

-This will do the trick for Firefox, but I guess it should work in Chrome too.
+This will do the trick for Firefox, but I guess it should work on Chrome too.

 And that's all!
 At least for _radio_ _buttons_ kind of surveys.
 If anything else comes up I eventually update this post to keep up.